PrinceJoshi312/Data_explorer/README.md

-Thanks for the reference!
-Here's your improved, **professional-style `README.md`** in the tone and layout of the RBI Compliance Bot example — but for your **Data Explorer Dashboard** project:

----

 # 📊 Data Explorer Dashboard

 A simple yet powerful Streamlit-based app to help analysts, data scientists, students, and business users explore any dataset without writing code.